Okta Workflows Tutorial: Notify When a User Is Suspended

 In this step, you will add the Gmail card to send an email.

-Using the Gmail card
+Sending mail with the Gmail card

-Steps to add the Gmail card:
+Steps to add the Gmail – Send Email card:

-- Click Add app action
+- Click Add app action.

-- Find the Gmail app
+- Find the Gmail app.

 - If this is your first time using the Gmail card, click + New Connection and follow the steps to authenticate your Gmail account.
-You need access to a Google Workspace account to use this card (not a personal Gmail).
-The card looks like this when added:

-- Next, you need to set fields on the Send Email card.
-For the Email field, enter your email (or any other email that you can check)
+- For the Email field, enter your email (or any other email that you can check)

-- For the Subject field, enter User suspended
+- For the Subject field, enter User suspended.

-- All other fields are optional
+- All other fields are optional.

 - Click Save to save the flow

-Testing the Send Email card
+Testing the Gmail – Send Email card

 To test the Send Email card:

-- Click the play ▶️ button
+- Click the play ▶️ button.

-- Check the email you entered in the To field
+- Check the email you entered in the To field.

-Testing the Send Email card
+Testing Send Email card.

 You can use another email provider if you don’t have access to Google Workspace.

-Using the Office 365 Mail card
+Sending mail with the Office 365 Mail card

-This section is optional.
-If you don’t have access to Google Workspace Gmail you can use Office 365 Mail card.
+If you don’t have access to Google Workspace Gmail, you can use the Office 365 Mail card.

-- Click Add app action
+- Click Add app action.

-- Find and click on Office 365 Mail app
+- Find and click on Office 365 Mail app.

-- If this is your first time using the Office 365 card, click + New Connection and follow the steps to authenticate your Office 365 account
+- If this is your first time using the Office 365 card, click + New Connection and follow the steps to authenticate your Office 365 account.

-- Fill out card fields as shown in the screenshot below
+- Fill out card fields as shown in the screenshot below.

-Using the Office 365 Mail card
+Suspend user flow with Office 365 Mail card

 Testing the flow